 - ramekin or other small bowl to serve as a mold

-- soak the slivered almonds in hot water for 1 hour (or overnight)
+- soak the slivered almonds in hot water for 1 hour (or overnight in room temperature water)

 - process the ingredients in a food processor until fluffy

-- cook over medium heat for 3 to 5 minutes or until bubbling
+- cook over medium heat until bubbling to activate the agar

 - pour into a mold and chill for at least 30 minutes

 I love recipes that are short, sweet and simple, don't you?
 In the photos above you can see the progression in consistency as the cheese cooks.
-As I mentioned, this only takes a few minutes.
+This only takes a few minutes.
 The idea is to bring the mixture just to boiling temperature so that the agar is activated and will set the cheese.

-What does Almond Queso Blanco taste like, and does it melt?
+What does Vegan Queso Fresco taste like, and does it melt?

-If you wanted to add more lemon juice or vinegar, this would be a perfect base for creating a stronger, feta-style vegan cheese.
+If you wanted to add more lemon juice or vinegar, this is a perfect base for creating a stronger, feta-style vegan cheese.
 But since this cheese was originally intended as a topping for my Smoky White Bean Tacos, it made sense to keep the flavor profile more subtle.